sunaku/bitmap-font-patcher/README.markdown

         pip install --user git+git://gitorious.org/bdflib/mainline.git

+  Optional, you don't need it unless you want to patch bdf font.

 - [fontforge](http://fontforge.org) python bindings

+The following software is required for patchdir.sh to work.
+It is optional but highly recommended.

-- bdftopcf and pcf2bdf CLI tools (optional, but highly recommended)
+- bdftopcf and pcf2bdf CLI tools
+- [psftools](http://www.seasip.info/Unix/PSF/), namely psf2txt and txt2psf
+  utilities
-- coreutils, zcat, bzip2 and POSIX-compatible shell
+- coreutils, zcat, bzip2 and any POSIX-compatible shell (busybox is known to work)

 Patching
 --------